sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Set selfHeal to "auto" in the ArgoCD UI.
 Go to the Application, click `Details`, scroll down and make the change to self heal.
 Click on ENABLE-AUTO-SYNC to enable it.
 Ensure `PRUNE RESOURCES` and `SELF HEAL` are also enabled!

-Go back to the main UI and you should see "Auto sync is enabled".
+Go back to the main UI and you should see "Auto sync is enabled" under "Sync status".

 Now, make a very human mistake and delete some of the vote-app resources in your project.

-Make a change in OpenShift and see it "heal", for example:
+Make a change in OpenShift and see it "healed" by ArgoCD, for example:

 - Delete the route and/or
 - Delete the vote-app Deployment and/or
 - Stop the MySQL VM
 - Delete the MySQL VM

+You should see those resources being re-provisioned.

 ## Implement Rollback